OpenIndiana/oi-docs/docs/misc/about.md

 The current documentation revitalization effort began in late 2015.
 For some time the project recognized it needed to do a better job of organizing and presenting end user documentation.
+Just as important, it also recognized that documentation needed to accurately follow the development state of OpenIndiana Hipster.
 This effort began by looking at the current state of the documentation, looking at the tools used in its creation, and then looked around at what other projects where doing.

+## Documentation revitalization effort goals

-The goals of the documentation effort were to:
+* Simplify the documentation process.

-* Simplify the documentation process by lowering the bar to entry.
+* Lower the bar of entry for contributor participation.
 * Provide professional looking and technically accurate information.
-* Rewrite the OpenIndiana FAQ and Handbook, as well as provide tutorials.
+* Treat docs like code (for example: using version control, continuous integration, etc.)
 * Increase participation in the documentation efforts.
-* Treat docs like code (for example: using version control, continuous integration, etc.)

-To this end, the team looked at several documentation oriented static site generators and settled on MkDocs for its simplicity, ease of use, and professional looking output.
+To this end, the team looked at several documentation oriented static site generators and selected MkDocs for its simplicity, ease of use, and professional looking output.

 ## Providing feedback